Communications with the Public

 • At any seminar, the spoken word may be a public appearance, but the handouts and slides are retail communications if more than 25 retail investors attend.

 • Principal pre-approval and FINRA filing are two different obligations.
-Every retail piece needs pre-approval; only some also get filed.
+A retail piece needs pre-approval unless it is exempt; only some also get filed.

 • Tax-deferred is not tax-free.
 Calling a variable annuity "tax-free" is a violation.